SA Vice President Jamersin Redfern steps down

 She informed the student body about his resignation in a school-wide email on Saturday.

 This is not the first time in recent years an e-board member has resigned from their position.
-Last year the elected vice president, Megan Glander, resigned during the spring semester to accept an internship position with Senator Chuck Schumer.
+Last year the elected vice president, Megan Glander, resigned during the spring semester to accept a full-time job position with Senator Chuck Schumer.

 “It’s happened before,” said Jacob Brown, SA elections and credentials chair.
 “I’m sure it’ll happen again and the process just keeps working.”